Saman Kunan: Funeral

 On 7 July at 11:30, a funeral ceremony was held at the Roi Et Airport.
 A petty officer first class upon leaving the Navy, King Vajiralongkorn posthumously promoted Saman to lieutenant commander, an unprecedented rise of seven ranks.
 He was also awarded the Knight Grand Cross (first class) of the Most Exalted Order of the White Elephant.

 On 14 July, Saman received a royal-sponsored cremation at the Wat Ban Nong Khu in the Roi Et province.
 The ceremony was attended by thousands of people.

 In India, a sand sculpture of Lieutenant Commander Saman was created as a tribute to honor his bravery and contributions.
-Iker Casillas, a former goalkeeper for the Spanish national team, who posted a photo of Saman on his Instagram and expressed his admiration.
+Iker Casillas, a former goalkeeper for Spain, posted a photo of Saman on his Instagram and expressed his admiration.

 On 12 July 2018, a charity was organized in Phayao province to raise funds for the family of Navy Lieutenant Saman.
 Approximately 500-700 people participated in the event, which raised over 200,000 baht in donations.

 On 26 July 2018, a special football match was held at the Rajamangala Stadium to raise funds for his family.
 Six teams participated in the event, including Caravane, the Sports Authority of Thailand, the Royal Thai Naval Academy, the Naval Special Warfare Command, Mangpa Lo Klun, and the National Institute of Development Administration.